jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 -  A ``bottom`` area for things like status bars.
 -  A ``header`` area for custom elements.

-Phosphor
+Lumino
 ~~~~~~~~

-The Phosphor library is used as the underlying architecture of
+The Lumino library is used as the underlying architecture of
 JupyterLab and provides many of the low level primitives and widget
 structure used in the application.
-Phosphor provides a rich set of
+Lumino provides a rich set of
 widgets for developing desktop-like applications in the browser, as well
 as patterns and objects for writing clean, well-abstracted code.
 The
-widgets in the application are primarily **Phosphor widgets**, and
+widgets in the application are primarily **Lumino widgets**, and
-Phosphor concepts, like message passing and signals, are used
+Lumino concepts, like message passing and signals, are used
-throughout. **Phosphor messages** are a *many-to-one* interaction that
+throughout. **Lumino messages** are a *many-to-one* interaction that
 enables information like resize events to flow through the widget
-hierarchy in the application. **Phosphor signals** are a *one-to-many*
+hierarchy in the application. **Lumino signals** are a *one-to-many*
 interaction that enable listeners to react to changes in an observed
 object.